 Sr. No Contents Contact Hours UNIT-I Concept of Equity Definition, Nature and origin of equity, Equity as a Court of conscience, transformation of equity, the relation between common law and equity, Judicature Acts of 1873 and 1875, the nature of equitable rights, classification of equitable rights Equitable doctrines: Conversion and reconversion, election, performance and satisfaction; The Maxims of equity - Equity will not suffer a wrong to be without a remedy; Equity follows the law; where equities are equal, the law shall prevail; where equities are equal, first in time shall prevail.
-UNIT-II The Indian Trust Act 1882 Definition of trust, Trustee, Beneficiary Elements of trust Classification and Kinds of Trusts, Doctrine of Cyprus Creation of trust (Sections 4 - 10) Duties and Liabilities of Trustees (Sections 11 - 30) Rights and Powers of Trustees (Sections 31 - 45) 10

-UNIT-III Disabilities of Trustees (Sections $46 - 54$ ) Rights and Liabilities of Beneficiary (Section $55 - 69$ ) Vacating the office of trustee (Sections $70 - 76$ ) Extinction of Trusts (Sections $77 - 79$ ) Obligations in the nature of trusts (Sections $80 - 96$ ) 10 UNIT-IV Religious Endowments Act 1863 Object and Features, Appointment of committees, Qualifications of members of committee The Hindu Religious And Charitable Endowment Act Object and Salient Features, Constitutional Validity 10
+UNIT-II The Indian Trust Act 1882 Definition of trust, Trustee, Beneficiary Elements of trust Classification and Kinds of Trusts, Doctrine of Cyprus Creation of trust (Sections 4 - 10) Duties and Liabilities of Trustees (Sections 11 - 30) Rights and Powers of Trustees (Sections 31 - 45) 10 UNIT-III Disabilities of Trustees (Sections 46 - 54) Rights and Liabilities of Beneficiary (Section 55 - 69) Vacating the office of trustee (Sections 70 - 76) Extinction of Trusts (Sections 77 - 79) Obligations in the nature of trusts (Sections 80 - 96) 10 UNIT-IV Religious Endowments Act 1863 Object and Features, Appointment of committees, Qualifications of members of committee The Hindu Religious And Charitable Endowment Act Object and Salient Features, Constitutional Validity Waqf Act, 1995 Objective and Scope of the Act, Central Waqf Council, State Waqf Boards, Judicial proceedings, Mutawallis 10

-CO1 BLB51002.1 To provide with an overall understanding of the law of equity with special emphasis on fiduciary obligations, trusts, equitable assignment of property.
-CO2 BLB51002.2 To the history of equity, basic principles which dominate its jurisprudence and the relevance of equity today.
-CO3 BLB51002.3 To equity more generally by considering the equitable rules for assignment of property and the remedies of specific performance and injunctions.
-CO4 BLB51002.4 To read about the Constitutional Validity.
+CO1 BLLAW- To provide with an overall understanding of the law of equity with 5102.1 special emphasis on fiduciary obligations, trusts, equitable assignment of property.
+CO2 BLLAW- To the history of equity, basic principles which dominate its 5102.2 jurisprudence and the relevance of equity today.
+CO3 BLLAW- To equity more generally by considering the equitable rules for 5102.3 assignment of property and the remedies of specific performance and injunctions.
+CO4 BLLAW- To read about the Constitutional Validity.
+5102.4

 - D.D.
-Basu, Equity, Trusts and Specific Relief, 2016 - Aqil Ahmd, Equity, Trust, Mortgage & Specific Relief, 2017 - S.Krishnamurthy Iyer, Commentary on the Indian Trust Act, 2018 - B.M.
-Gandhi, Equity, Trust and specific Relief, 2015 - B.K.
+Basu, Equity, Trusts and Specific Relief, Kamal Law House, 2019 - Aqil Ahmd, Equity, Trust, Mortgage & Specific Relief, Central Law Agency, 2019 - S.Krishnamurthy Iyer, Commentary on the Indian Trust Act, Universal Law Publishing, 2018 - B.M.
+Gandhi, Equity, Trust and specific Relief, Eastern Book Company, 2018 - B.K.
 Mukherjea, A.C.
-Sen ,The Hindu Law of Religious and Charitable Trusts,2015
+Sen ,The Hindu Law of Religious and Charitable Trusts, 2018